drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Chrome

-[Google Chrome](https://www.google.com/chrome) is based on the open source [Chromium project](https://www.chromium.org/) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser):
+[Google Chrome](https://www.google.com/chrome/) is based on the open source [Chromium project](https://www.chromium.org/) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser), such as:

 * Automatic updates with GoogleSoftwareUpdateDaemon
 * Usage tracking and crash reporting, which can be disabled through Chrome's settings